agda/agda-stdlib/paper/paper.md

 without whom Agda itself would not exist.

 The authors of this paper are listed approximately in order of contribution to the library.
 A full list of contributors to `agda-stdlib` may be found in the `LICENCE` in the GitHub source tree.

+# Funding and conflicts of interest

+The authors of this paper have received no funding to work on the library, and have no conflicts of interest.

 # References